AMETHYST

 Amethyst is the purple variety of the quartz mineral species.
 It’s the gem that’s most commonly associated with the color purple, even though there are other purple gems such as sapphire and tanzanite.
 Its purple color can be cool and bluish, or a reddish purple that’s sometimes referred to as “raspberry.

-Most amethyst forms in clusters of protruding pyramidal crystals atop a basic matrix.
+Most will form in clusters of protruding pyramidal crystals atop a basic matrix.
 Frequently, spikes of amethyst crystals split off at their base, creating a Siamese twin appearance.
-In hydrothermal veins, amethyst often occurs in several growth phases, resulting in a banded, almost agate-like appearance.
-Amethyst also lines the inside of cavities and fissures in volcanic rocks, resulting in geodes and druzy crystal slabs.
+In hydrothermal veins, it often occurs in several growth phases, resulting in a banded, almost agate-like appearance.
+It also lines the inside of cavities and fissures in volcanic rocks, resulting in geodes and druzy crystal slabs.
 This druzy amethyst forms in short, stubby prismatic crystals often without distinguishable prism faces.
 Also deep within the earth, similar crystalline layers form within volcanic pipes, with striated bands and sometimes large scepter-like growths.
 Amethyst scepters also form in medium-temperature alpine fissures and pegmatites.
 These typically form on top of other crystals, such as rock crystal or smoky quartz.

 Some amethyst geodes, especially those mined in Brazil, are large enough for a person to stand inside of them!
 Naturally formed geodes take millions of years to form, and most geodes have been forming since prehistoric times.